Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/postgres.md

 - A Postgres server version 9.5 or above

-Hero Pixel only supports connecting to your Postgres instances with SSL or TLS encryption.
+HeroPixelonly supports connecting to your Postgres instances with SSL or TLS encryption.
 TLS is used by default.

 You'll need the following information to configure the Postgres destination: